owncloud-archive/documentation/README.rst

 repository, please refer to `the "How To Create An Issue" guide
 <CREATING_ISSUES.rst>`_.

-This process overrides **all** previous practices and aims to formalize and simplify the process of creating requests for change within the ownCloud documentation.
+This process overrides **all** previous practices, and aims to formalize and simplify the process of creating requests for change within the ownCloud documentation.